jupahe64/Spotlight/README.md

 <br/>
 ![image](https://user-images.githubusercontent.com/44330283/76013595-05647e00-5ecd-11ea-8c04-0752df56e593.png)
 <br/>
-These folders contain their respective projects.
+These folders must contain their respective project repositories.
 (make sure to get rid of the -master in the end when downloading both)<br/>
 After that it should be ready to go.